 Note: Discourage students from creating a scenario that involves physical bullying.
 Encourage using facial expressions to illustrate how someone their age might feel if they were the victim of bullying behaviour.

-Ask students what they could do as a class to remind everyone in the school that bullying behaviours are hurtful and harmful.
-Here are a few ideas:
+Ask students what they could do as a class to remind others that bullying behaviours are hurtful and harmful.
+Here is one idea:

 Close by reminding students that kindness comes from the heart and that everyone can play a role in preventing bullying behaviour —not just on Pink Shirt Day, but every day!